IgniteUI/igniteui-xplat-docs/doc/en/components/general-changelog-dv.md

 ### Data Grid

-* Added `EditModeClickAction` property - aka Excel-style Editing, instantly begin editing when typing.
-Normally double-clicking is required to enter edit mode.
+* Added `EditOnKeyPress ` aka Excel-style Editing, instantly begin editing when typing.

+* Added `EditModeClickAction` property - By default double-clicking is required to enter edit mode.
+This can be set to `SingleClick` to allow for edit mode to occur when selecting a new cell.

 * Added `EnterKeyBehaviors` property - aka Excel-style Navigation (Enter Behavior) – controls the behavior of the enter key. eg. Options are (none, edit, move up, down, left, right)